James River Waterfront Property Law Case Examples

 James River / Shutterstock.com

-Legal Services for James River Waterfront Property Owners in Virginia
+James River Waterfront Property Legal Services in Virginia

 The James River is the largest watershed in Virginia.
 It begins in the Appalachian Mountains and flows nearly 350 miles to the Chesapeake Bay, where it joins with the Elizabeth and Nansemond Rivers to form Hampton Roads Harbor.
 Richmond, the state capital, is located on the James, and Jamestown, America’s first permanent English colony was settled on its banks.
 It was the site of several BassMaster Classics and the 2003 FLW Tour Championship.
 Additionally, the James River also offers excitement and adventure to boaters, swimmers and white water rafters.
 The James is a well-known fishing hotspot.
 A two-mile stretch through downtown Richmond is the only place in the country where class III and IV whitewater rapids exist within sight of skyscrapers.
 Our teams’ extensive knowledge of waterfront (riparian) property rights law, maritime and admiralty law, and environmental law has helped clients all across Virginia.